OfficersPresident: Karen R. Hitchcock

 The calendars, curricula, and fees described in this bulletin are subject to change at any time by official action of the University at Albany.

-Description: The University at Albany, the largest of 15 colleges in the Capital Region, enrolls approximately 17,000 students including over 5,200 graduate students.
-Almost half of the University's undergraduate students pursue post-baccalaureate study.
-The University now awards more than 120 doctorates a year in disciplines in the arts and sciences and professions.
+Description: The University at Albany, the largest of 15 colleges in the Capital Region, enrolls approximately 17,000 students, including more than 5,200 graduate students.
+More than two-thirds of the University's undergraduate students pursue post-baccalaureate study.
+The University now awards more than 150 doctorates a year in disciplines in the arts and sciences and professions.

-Accreditation: The University enjoys unusual accreditation privileges.
-It is chartered by the Board of Regents of New York State.
-All of its degrees and programs are registered and its professional programs fully approved by the Board of Regents through the New York State Education Department.
-It is a member of the Council of Graduate Schools in the United States.
+Accreditation: The University is chartered by the Board of Regents of New York State, which has registered all of its degrees and programs and fully approved its professional programs through the State Education Department.
+UAlbany is also a member of the Council of Graduate Schools in the United States.
 It is fully accredited by:

 - The Middle States Association of Colleges and Secondary Schools